-Greta is an endorsed Clinical Psychologist who enjoys working with adults with complex mental health issues such as depression, anxiety disorders, trauma-related disorders and emotional regulation problems.
+Greta is a Clinical Psychologist who enjoys working with adults with complex mental health issues such as depression, anxiety disorders, trauma-related disorders, and emotional regulation problems.

 BA (Hons) GDSS MPsych (Clin) MAPS FCCLP

 By drawing on Person-Centred Therapy combined with Cognitive Behavioural Therapy (CBT) and CBT based therapies, such as Acceptance and Commitment Therapy (ACT), Mindfulness, Schema Therapy and Dialectical Behaviour Therapy (DBT), Greta specifically tailors treatment to each individual client’s needs and goals.
 Using this approach, she creates a warm and empathic environment to provide a safe space for her clients to explore, understand and overcome their challenges and work toward reaching their full potential.

 Greta has worked in the areas of adult mental health, child assessment and treatment, and private practice including rural outreach.
 She is experienced in helping clients with:

 - Bipolar Disorder

 - Self-esteem and Self-Confidence Issues

 - Trauma-Related Disorders